Snapouille/Nomado-DX/README.md

 ![2025-06-27 16_57_22-EmulationStation](https://github.com/user-attachments/assets/503cce15-c84d-4e02-99a3-970de5b5d69d)

 The user can choose to display the fanart of the game in the background of the detailed and gamecarousel views.
-**However, to maintain a fluid navigation system, I strongly advise you to set your fanarts to a height of 300 pixels max.**
+<span style="color:red">However, to maintain a fluid navigation system, I strongly advise you to set your fanarts to a height of 300 pixels max.</span>

 ![Capture d'écran 2025-05-22 081022](https://github.com/user-attachments/assets/f8378ba9-29da-4510-ac7e-634fd3c402a0)